How should I prepare for my class?

 What does the class consist of?

 Yoga is an ancient practice of relaxation, exercise, and healing.
 This dynamic moving meditation can help you stay calm and focused and practice compassion toward yourself and others.
-The practice of mindfulness, or a present moment awareness of thoughts, feelings, sensations within your environment, involves acceptance without judgement - where you are at today is exactly where you need to be.
+The practice of mindfulness, or a present moment awareness of thoughts, feelings, and sensations within your environment, involves acceptance without judgment - where you are at today is exactly where you need to be.
 With many different types of yoga offered, there is something for every preference and experience level.

-Yoga has been shown to have a variety of benefits which include: improved sense of well-being, deeper sleep, increased relaxation, better mood, improvements in anxiety and depression, improved posture, increased flexibility, improved strength, and reduced pain.
+Yoga has been shown to have a variety of benefits which include: an improved sense of well-being, deeper sleep, increased relaxation, better mood, improvements in anxiety and depression, improved posture, increased flexibility, improved strength, and reduced pain.

-Depending on class size, yoga mats are lined up with the top of the mat toward the front of the room with some space for expansion.
-Once in the studio, find your mat space, quietly collect your props, bring in your bottle of water, and settle into your mat bringing your awareness into the room and your breath - we will take it from there.
+Depending on class size, yoga mats are lined up with the top of the mat toward the front of the room, with some space for expansion.
+Once in the studio, find your mat space, quietly collect your props, bring in your bottle of water, and settle into your mat, bringing your awareness into the room and your breath - we will take it from there.

 Stuff happens - we totally get it!
-But unfortunately, we cannot let latecomers in once class has started.
+But unfortunately, we cannot let latecomers in once the class has started.
 Every class starts and ends on time in order to provide a peaceful experience for all.